YangLinyi/yanglinyi.github.io/_pages/about.md

 I’m a Postdoctoral Associate in the [Westlake NLP group](https://westlakenlp.netlify.app/), working with [Yue Zhang](https://frcchang.github.io/).
 Previously, I graduated with a PhD from the Insight Centre, University College Dublin, where I worked with [Barry Smyth](https://people.ucd.ie/barry.smyth) and Ruihai Dong.

 I am broadly interested in the problem of Data-centric AI and Trustworthy AI, improving the transparency and generalization of neural networks for natural language understanding.
-To achieve this goal, I am now working on causality guided methods for NLP and its applications in high-stake domains.
+To achieve this goal, I am now working on causality-guided methods for NLP and its applications in high-stake domains.
 Feel free to contact me via email if you have any questions about our research work.

 # Honors and Awards

 - Outstanding Postdoctoral Representative, 2023.
 - Outstanding Postdoc Researcher, 2022.
-- Microsoft Early-Career Rising Star, MSRA, 2022.
 - Outstanding Self-financed Students Abroad (Applicable for Non-CSC PhDs; Only One Type-B Winner in Ireland), 2021.
-- Best Paper Candiadate, CCIS, 2018.
+- Best Paper Candidate, CCIS, 2018.

 # News
 - 2023-May 🔥🔥 Four papers have been accepted to [ACL 2023](https://2023.aclweb.org/) (Three co-first author papers and one second-author paper).
 - 2023-Apr Our paper discussing the robustness of ChatGPT has been accepted to [ICLR 2023](https://arxiv.org/abs/2302.12095) Workshop.
-- Area Chair / Senior Programme Committe (SPC): EMNLP-22; IJCAI-23.
+- Area Chair / Senior Programme Committee (SPC): EMNLP-22; IJCAI-23.
 - PC Member/Reviewer: CIKM-20; COLING-20; ACL-21; SIGIR-21; CKIM-21; EMNLP-21; IEEE-Access.
-- 2022-Dec: 🎉🎉 I recieved Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdocral representative.
+- 2022-Dec: 🎉🎉 I received Outstanding Postdoctoral Fellows from Westlake University and gave a talk as the only postdoctoral representative.
 - 2022-Sep: One paper co-operating with MSRA has been accepted to [NeurIPS 2022](https://arxiv.org/pdf/2208.07204/).
 The first author was my intern at Westlake University.
 Big congrats! (core: A*, CCF: A)
 - 2022-Aug: Two papers (one first-author paper) have been accepted to [COLING 2022](https://coling2022.org/). (core: A, CCF: B)
 - 2022-Mar: One co-first author long paper has been accepted to [ACL 2022](https://www.2022.aclweb.org/) main conference. (core: A*, CCF: A)